AlyxMoon/epicodus-project03-mr-robogers-neighborhood/README.md

 3. No special tooling is required to preview the site when developing.
 You can either open the index.html file directly, or use any tool to start a develop server which serves the index.html for
    - for example, in VScode, open the command palette and search for `live server: open with live server`

+Optionally, you can set up your project to make use of `eslint`, which is a tool that parses your files to help find errors and enforce code style.
+You can configure VScode to read the eslint rules and present this information to you, and even fix mistakes when you save!
+However, since that set up may change on the user, I leave it up to you to figure out how to configure VScode (or whichever code editor you use) to use eslint.

+To set up `eslint` though, you need the following:
+1. Install `node.js` on your computer
+2. Install `npm` or `yarn` on your computer.
+The following instructions will assume you use `yarn`, and you'll have to look up how to do the commands in `npm` if you choose to use it instead.
+3. After you have this repository on your computer, open a command line in the root of this repository.
+4. Run `yarn` to install the dependencies, these can be found in the `package.json` file under `devDependencies`
+5. You can now run `yarn run lint` to manually lint your code and see any errors/warnings (this uses the script as defined in `package.json`)
+6. Optionally, if you have configured VScode to use linting, it will show you the rules directly in the file without having to do anything!

 ## Explanation of Code

 ## Objectives